ICarryTheDustOfAJourney/Autosave-Render/readme.md

 - it doesn't make much sense when active while creating animations (&lt;Ctrl>-&lt;F12>)
 - manually delete superflous directories
 - &lt;Shift>-Click on the folder icon opens the base-directory in your OS' file system browser
+- because the .blend file is saved before and the .png file after rendering, rendertime is also documented

 ## Advanced usage